-Name of the external file
+Name of the external file as a Unicode string

 path

 Path to the object in the external file

 4.3 Datasets

 Datasets are very similar to NumPy arrays.
 They are homogeneous collections of data elements, with an immutable datatype and (hyper)rectangular shape.
 Unlike NumPy arrays, they support a variety of transparent storage features such as compression, error-detection, and chunked I/O.